microchip-pic-avr-examples/avr128db48-opamp-gain-and-offset-calibration/README.md

 ## Software Used
 * [Atmel Studio](https://www.microchip.com/mplab/avr-support/atmel-studio-7) 7.0.2397 or later
 * Atmel Studio AVR-Dx_DFP version 1.3.67 or later
+* For the MPLAB X version of this project, please go to [this repository](https://github.com/microchip-pic-avr-examples/avr128db48-opamp-gain-and-offset-calibration-mplab)

 ## Hardware Used